-rank-ordering above all others; or, that the judge wishes the first competitor on his list to be the winner, the second to be the winner if the first is not, the third to be the winner if the first two are not, and so on down the list; or, is the rank-ordering required and chosen strategically by the judge given his or her "true" rank-ordering.
+In the traditional model, consecrated by some seven centuries of use, deach individual judge's or voter's rank ordering of the competitors is at once his or her message and his or her preferences.
+Does it mean that the judge prefers this rank ordering above all others; or, that the judge wishes the first competitor on his list to be the winner, the second to be the winner if the first is not, the third to be the winner if the first two are not, and so on down the list; or, is the rank ordering required and chosen strategically by the judge given his or her "true" rank ordering.

 In the real world, a judge's message is simply a message, nothing more.
 It depends on the judge's preferences, but it is not and cannot be his or her preferences.
-And in the real world, a judge's or a voter's preferences or utilities depends on a host of factors that include the decision (or output), the messages of the other judges (a judge or voter may wish to differ from the others, or on the contrary resemble the others), the social decision function that is used (a judge may prefer a decision given by "democratic" function to one rendered by an "oligarchique" function, or the contrary) and the message he or she thinks is the right one (a judge may prefer honest behavior, or not).
+In the real world, a judge's or a voter's preferences or utilities depends on a host of factors that include the decision (or output), the messages of the other judges (a judge or voter may wish to differ from the others, or on the contrary resemble the others), the social decision function that is used (a judge may prefer a decision given by "democratic" function to one rendered by an "oligarchique" function, or the contrary), and the message he or she thinks is the right one (a judge may prefer honest behavior, or not).

-Kenneth Arrow, in the first deep theoretical analysis of the theory of social choice, uses the traditional model: each judge's input message is a rank-ordering, routinely interpreted to be a complete expression of his "preferences" (strategic considerations are absent); the output is a rank-ordering and a winner (the firstranked competitor of the order).
-His celebrated "impossibility" theorem shows that there exists no social welfare function SWF satisfying three reasonable properties for obtaining a decision given any inputs (unless there are only two competitors).4 Donald Saari's algebraic analysis explains why and how the traditional model cannot but lead to paradoxical outcomes.5 Amartya Sen models each judge's inputs as a numerical "utility" over the competitors, i.e., the judge assigns a real number to every competitor; the output is a rank-ordering whose utility to a judge is not specified.
+Kenneth Arrow (5), in the first deep theoretical analysis of the theory of social choice, uses the traditional model: each judge's input message is a rank ordering, routinely interpreted to be a complete expression of his "preferences" (strategic considerations are absent); the output is a rank ordering and a winner (the first-ranked competitor of the order).
+His celebrated "impossibility" theorem shows that there exists no social welfare function (SWF) satisfying three reasonable properties for obtaining a decision given any inputs (unless there are only two competitors).
+Amartya Sen (6) models each judge's inputs as a numerical "utility" over the competitors, i.e., the judge assigns a real number to every competitor; the output is a rank ordering whose utility to a judge is not specified.
 The model has theoretical interest but no practical significance because a voter's individual utility is a much more complex concept.
-In any case, Arrow's theorem emerges again unless the utilities are assumed to be comparable (that bugabear of economists!).6 The model used to prove the well-known Gibbard-Satterthwaite impossibility theorem assumes the output is a winner (indeed, how could preferences be modelled if the output were a rank-ordering?); each judge has "true" preferences expressed as a rank-ordering; but a judge's input is a strategically chosen rank-ordering.
-The theorem states that there exists no SWF that makes it a dominant strategy for every judge to report his true preferences.7
+In any case, Arrow's theorem emerges again unless the utilities are assumed to be comparable (that bugbear of economists!).
+The model used to prove the well known Gibbard-Satterthwaite (7, 8) impossibility theorem assumes the output is a winner (indeed, how could preferences be modelled if the output were a rank-ordering?); each judge has "true" preferences expressed as a rank ordering; but a judge's input is a strategically chosen rank ordering.
+The theorem states that there exists no social choice function that makes it a dominant strategy for every judge to report his true preferences.

 Refined, extended, and reformulated in many variants, the traditional approach has continued to produce a host of related impossibility theorems.
-We add to this list a negative theorem of a new kind: a fundamental incompatibility between winners and rank-orderings as outputs of the traditional model.
-It
+We add to this list a negative theorem of a new kind: a fundamental incompatibility between winners and rank orderings as outputs of the traditional model.
+It devolves from a simple observation: if the output is to be a rank ordering and inputs are interpreted as preferences, should not an individual's input message be his preferences over rank orderings rather than a single rank ordering?